-has been used to attract world-class researchers and professors to Kentucky universities.
-The Kentucky Chamber encourages lawmakers to continue the trust fund or to devise a similar program that would provide matching dollars to give universities flexibility, with accountability, to ensure that they can attract research faculty and provide upto-date facilities, technology or other tools they need to succeed in meeting the expectations of the 1997 postsecondary education reforms.
+The Commonwealth's landmark Research Challenge Trust Fund ("Bucks for Brains") has been used to attract world-class researchers and professors to Kentucky universities.
+The Kentucky Chamber encourages lawmakers to continue the trust fund or to devise a similar program that would provide matching dollars to give universities flexibility, with accountability, to ensure they can attract research faculty and provide up-to-date facilities, technology or other tools to meet the goals of the 1997 postsecondary education reforms.